cockroachdb/docs/src/current/cockroachcloud/authorization.md

 ### Org Developer (legacy)

-Org Developer (legacy) can read high-level information for all clusters, and monitor all clusters using DB Console.
+Org Developer (legacy) can read information for all clusters, and monitor all clusters using DB Console.

 {{site.data.alerts.callout_info}}
 This role will is deprecated in favor of more fine-grained roles described above.